linz/linz-bde-perl/docs/BDE_repository.md

 the time of the update as YYYYMMDDhhmmss.
 Within each folder the files for each table are named xxx.crs.gz, where xxx is a code for the table.

+The "time of the update" of a folder would match the oldest time written in the START header of any contained file.

 ## Archives

 The repository may also contain subfolders `level_0_archive` and